BiningVV/CCN_Team_18_project/README.md

 #### We can see files in the BoB folder

 # Running BoB model
-- First build the environment in environment folder by `make all`
+- First, build the environment in the environment folder by `make all`
 - run ./run_with_tc in the parent folder.
-- This will create results folders with audio files, graphs and log files.
+- This will create results folders with audio files, graphs, and log files.

 # Traffic Profiles in BoB Model Experiment